Skip to content

 13–150.9–9 m²Precise / indoor scale

-The Fire Spread Modelling service uses resolution 4 (~25 km² per hex) for national-scale terrain indexing in the TerrainRef PostgreSQL table.
+The Fire Spread Modelling service uses resolution 4 (approximately 25 km² per hexagon) for national-scale terrain indexing in the terrain reference database table.

 API Endpoints